 French Road Signs Rappel

-Ok so let’s give you a flavour of what to expect.
+Ok so let’s give you the basics so you get a flavour of what to expect.

 Yield & Stop Signs